webmcu-ai/ollama-gemma4-12b-pwa/README.md

 setx OLLAMA_ORIGINS "https://webmcu-ai.github.io"
 ```

-AND THEN REBOOT THE COMPUTER!
+AND THEN REBOOT THE COMPUTER and then wait for Ollama to show in the system tray, then load the installed PWA.

 On Linux or MacOS the command should be